14 Combined Loads

 A = Cross-sectional area [m2, in.2]

-MV = Bending moment around the vertical axis [N⸱m, lb⸱in.]
+MV = Bending moment around the vertical axis of the cross-section [N⸱m, lb⸱in.]

-MH = Bending moment around the horizontal axis [N⸱m, lb⸱in.]
+MH = Bending moment around the horizontal axis of the cross-section [N⸱m, lb⸱in.]

-IV = the moment of inertia about the vertical axis [m4, in.4]
+IV = the moment of inertia about the vertical axis of the cross-section [m4, in.4]

-IH = Area moment of inertia about the horizontal axis [m4, in.4]
+IH = Area moment of inertia about the horizontal axis of the cross-section [m4, in.4]

-The sign for the first term is positive if the total force is tensile (directed away from the cross-section) and negative if the total force is compressive (pointed towards the cross-section).
+The sign for the first term is positive if the FL is tensile (directed away from the cross-section) and negative if FLis compressive (pointed towards the cross-section).

 Example 14.2 and Example 14.3 demonstrate the calculation of normal stress in eccentric loading problems.